trevor-crowley/mysite/_posts/2019-02-10-the-icy-bleakness-of-kubernetes.md

 ---
 layout: post
-categories: devop
+categories: k8s
 ---

 Setting up a k8s local cluster on KVM is surprisingly non-intuative.

-Just the perscription needed to fill those long winter days!
+Just the prescription needed to fill these long winter days!

 The rules are simple:
 1. command line only, using vi and tmux on a non ubuntu distro